NSAWTraining/GithubProjectManagement/README.md

 **[Presentation slides](https://docs.google.com/presentation/d/12JIhUSuKiEVcRbWAUbm83zBQuUh7b2b2EDaHvUuJ1DE/edit#slide=id.p)**

-### *2:00-2:20*: Welcome & Warm Up Activity: Zoo Tycoon!
+### *2:00-2:20*: Welcome & Warm Up Activity: Odell Down Under!

 <img align="right" src="https://user-images.githubusercontent.com/75965120/193709452-6a94e75b-68cb-4ab2-83f5-4175d183da42.jpg" width="20%">

-If anyone remember's this early 2000's business simulation video computer game, you'll recall that this world focus around building and running successful zoo scenarios.
+If anyone remember's this early 2000's marine science video computer game, you may have acted as a shark, big, or small fish.
 Here we will quickly do a simplified version with a focus on project managment.

  - Form groups of ~4 people
  - Set up a project board on the table or wall.
 Prepare 4 columns with blue masking tape for each stage of production:
     - :clipboard: **Ideas**: Generate good, bad, and maybe ideas!
-       - Pick an exhibit to build (e.g., reptiles, mystical sea monsters, dinosaurs, insects, safari) and collaboratively decide what your exhibit needs and write down each "task" (aka drawing assignment) on a post-it (e.g., animals, toys for animals, benches, bathing pools).
+       - Pick a marine animal to build (e.g., shark, tuna, crab, anchovy) and collaboratively decide what your exhibit needs and write down each "task" (aka drawing assignment) on a post-it (e.g., teeth, claws, fins, scales).
     - :ticket: **Ready to work on**: The idea now has a clear path forward and someone can pick up the task.
       - Organize tasks to get the ready for deligation.
     - :construction_worker: **In progress**: Assign tasks and get to work!
 Let your team mates know you're on it.
     - :heavy_check_mark: **Done**: You did it!
 Let your team mates know you got the job done.
  - (5 min each:) Report out!
-What was in your zoo/exhibit and how efficient was the team at getting the task done?
+What were your animal components and how efficient was the team at getting the task done?

 ### *2:20-2:30* Lecture and Demo: Introduce GitHub